imranmd/Pesto_React/08-Redux Intro/08-assignment-redux-intro.md

 These assignment questions should provide a good opportunity for students to practice implementing basic Redux functionality in a React application.

+Submission Guidelines:
 Note: Ensure your code is well-structured, properly commented, and follows best practices for code quality and readability, including Redux-specific guidelines.
-Best coding practices & guidelines should be followed from here:
+Best coding practices & guidelines should be followed from here: [React Best Coding practices](https://github.com/imranmd/ReactBestPracticesAndGuidelines/)
 Best of luck, and happy coding!